 REQUIREMENTS FOR THE PH.D.
-IN PSYCHOLOGY DEGREE
+IN PSYCHOLOGY WITH SPECIALIZATION IN CONSULTING, RESEARCH AND TEACHING DEGREE

 - 1. A cumulative grade point average (CGPA) of 3.00 or higher on a 4.00 scale. - 2.
 Completion of a minimum of two and a half years of full-time residency in the program. - 3.
 Grades of "B" or higher in all courses. - 4.
 Satisfactory completion of 56 credits, including 100 hours of teaching practicum, and 300 hours of supervised research. - 5.
 Satisfactory completion of a dissertation; if applicable, candidates must obtain written approval from the Research Training Program of having met the standards for research design and from the Internal Review Board for ethical practice in applicable research with human subjects (see Dissertation Manual and IRB Procedures Manual) prior to collecting data for the dissertation. - 6.
 No more than one (1) NP, W, or AW in any laboratory, or practicum. - 7.
 No more than one (1) NP in the dissertation, whether consecutive or not - 8.
 Fulfillment of all institutional obligations. - 9.
-Good standing in the program, i.e., no disciplinary action pending or academic or clinical probation; in the case of a student readmitted after an Academic Dismissal, if he or she once again fails or drops (whether by a Withdrawal or an Administrative Withdrawal) the course, laboratory, practice, seminar, or degree exam for which the Academic Dismissal was originally granted, then he or she will be dismissed from the program without the possibility of applying for admission to the same program again.
+Good standing in the program, i.e., no disciplinary action pending or academic or clinical probation; in the case of a student readmitted after an Academic Dismissal, if he or she once again fails or drops (whether by a Withdrawal or an Administrative Withdrawal) the course, laboratory, practice, seminar, or degree exam for which the Academic Dismissal was originally granted, then he or she will be dismissed from the program without the possibility of applying for admission to the same program again. - 10.
+Recommendation from the program faculty for the doctoral degree; students seeking the degree must demonstrate, to the satisfaction of the faculty, the professional, ethical, and personal attributes described in the current General Policies and Disciplinary Procedures Manual.